awoodbeck/faang-stonks/README.md

 ## TODO (aka, it's a work in progress)

-1. Finish CLI and configuration handling
-2. Dockerize it
-3. Give everything a once-over*
+1. Give everything a once-over*
-4. Goto step 3
+2. Goto step 1

 * I worked on this in my free time, which meant I didn't have many consecutive hours dedicated to writing this code.
 Therefore, I'm sure some stuff escaped